 - 1/4 tsp salt

-- 3 cups almond flour (not almond meal)
+- 3 cups almond flour not almond meal

 - Preheat oven to 350 degrees F, line metal 9 x 5 loaf pan with parchment paper or leave non-stick as is.
 Spray only bottom and lower 1″ with cooking spray.
 Set aside.

-- Then add eggs, sweetener, oil, vanilla, cinnamon, baking soda, baking powder and salt; whisk until combined.
+- In a large mixing bowl, add bananas and mash with a masher.
+Then add eggs, sweetener, oil, vanilla, cinnamon, baking soda, baking powder and salt; whisk until combined.

 - Add almond flour and stir and mix gently with spatula to combine.